ipregistry/ipregistry-javascript/README.md

 You might want to prevent Ipregistry API requests for crawlers or bots browsing your pages.

-A manner to proceed is to identify bots using `User-Agent` header.
+A manner to proceed is to identify bots using `User-Agents` header.
 To ease this process, the library includes a utility function:

 ```
-UserAgent.isBot('TO_REPLACE_BY_USER_AGENT_RETRIEVED_FROM_REQUEST_HEADER')
+UserAgents.isBot('TO_REPLACE_BY_USER_AGENT_RETRIEVED_FROM_REQUEST_HEADER')
 ```

 Please note that when caching is disabled, some of the fields above may be `null` when the content is retrieved from